 Although clinical trials indicate that the Pfizer vaccine has been shown to prevent COVID-19, it may not protect everyone.2 It is important to continue to practice all safety measures to help stop the spread of COVID-19, even after you are vaccinated.

 Safety measures differ based on state, county, and city and may include:

-- wearing a mask to protect others who either do not have the vaccine or are still waiting for theirs. - watching your distance. - washing your hands. - following local public health recommendations.
+- · wearing a mask to protect others who are unvaccinated. - · watching your distance. - washing your hands. - following local public health recommendations.